Frequently Asked Questions

 Before the beginning of an iteration, every feature in the iteration must be well-specified.
 Then, we break it down into technical tasks for designers and developers.

 The iteration is delivered when everything that was defined in the iteration is delivered in the promised time.
-We will also acknowledge each meaningful complaint not mentioned in the iteration definition document - bugs produced by us that could have been foreseen, actual damage, loss of data and similar.
+We will also acknowledge each meaningful complaint not mentioned in the iteration definition document - bugs produced by us that could have been foreseen, actual damage, loss of data and the like.
 But in the end, it is up to us to decide if the complaint makes sense or not.
 It is impossible to have a set of rules that can resolve this, so it must function based on mutual trust and good communication.

 When delivered, each feature comes with Release Notes and an Invoice.